Ghana footballer Atsu found dead in Turkey quake rubble

 Ghana said it was working with the Turkish government to organise the transport of the body back to Atsu's home country for burial.

+"We will not forget you, Atsu.
+Peace be upon you, beautiful person."

-Midfielder Atsu spent four seasons at Chelsea before a permanent transfer to Newcastle in 2017.
-He signed last September for Turkish Super Lig side Hatayspor.
+Earlier in his career he spent four seasons at Chelsea, mostly out on loan, before a permanent transfer to Newcastle in 2017.

 Chelsea issued a statement declaring: "It is with enormous sadness that Chelsea Football Club receives the news that Christian Atsu is confirmed as one of the many victims of the dreadful earthquake in Turkey and Syria."